Ángela Torres

-Ángela Azul Concepción Caccia (born 13 August 1998 in Avellaneda, Province of Buenos Aires, Argentina), known as Ángela Torres, is an Argentinian actress and singer.
-She is the daughter of the actress Gloria Carrá and of the musician Marcelo Torres, niece of the popular singer Diego Torres and granddaughter of the deceased Lolita Torres.
+Ángela Azul Concepción Caccia Curra (born 13 August 1998), better known as Ángela Torres, is an Argentine actress and singer.
+She is the daughter of actress Gloria Carrá and musician Marcelo Torres, niece of popular singer Diego Torres, and granddaughter of Lolita Torres.
 She has also taken part in several musical comedies such as "The Sound of Music" and "Peter Pan".

 Career

-In 2008 she made her television debut in the series Patito Feo, produced by the Argentinian company Ideas del Sur and starring Juan Darthés and Griselda Siciliani.
+In 2008 she made her television debut in the series Patito Feo, produced by the Argentine company Ideas del Sur and starring Juan Darthés and Griselda Siciliani.
 She featured in six episodes of the series, which was carried by the channel El Trece.

 In April 2012 she appeared in the Argentine film Extraños en la noche starring her uncle, Diego Torres.
 In May 2012 she appeared in her first major television role, playing Paloma Cocker in the series Condicionados, and her performance earned her a nomination for the Tato Awards.